This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Heat oil in a medium-sized skillet over medium heat.
-Add the chopped onions and cook for 2 minutes.
+- In a medium skillet, heat the oil over medium heat.
+Add the chopped onions and cook for about 2 minutes.

-• Add in the chopped garlic, dried thyme, salt, and pepper.
-Cook, stirring occasionally for an additional minute.
-Remove skillet from the heat and set aside.
+- Add the garlic, dried thyme, salt, and pepper to the skillet.
+Cook, stirring occasionally, for another minute, then remove from heat and set aside.

-• Place the ground beef in a medium-sized bowl.
-Pour the seasoned vegetables over the meat.
-Add in the Worcestershire sauce, the egg and the breadcrumbs.
-Using a large spoon, mix the meat and all of the ingredients together until fully combined.
-Shape into an oval and transfer to a lightly greased small baking dish.
+- Place the ground beef in a medium bowl.
+Add the cooked vegetables, Worcestershire sauce, egg, and breadcrumbs.
+Using a large spoon, mix until everything is fully combined.
+Shape the mixture into an oval and place it in a lightly greased small baking dish.

-• Remove the meatloaf from the oven and whisk together the ketchup and molasses in a small bowl.
-Spoon over the top of the meatloaf and bake for an additional 15 minutes.
+- In a small bowl, whisk together the ketchup and molasses.
+Spoon this glaze over the meatloaf, then bake for an additional 15 minutes.

-• After removing the meatloaf from the oven, cover with aluminum foil or a plate and let the meatloaf rest for at least 10 minutes before slicing.
+- Remove from the oven, cover the meatloaf with aluminum foil or a plate, and let it rest for at least 10 minutes before slicing.

 Notes

-• Pre-cook the Veggies: Don’t skip sautéing the onions and garlic before mixing them into the ground meat.
-This extra step enhances both the flavor and moisture content of your meatloaf.
+- Sauté the Veggies First: Don’t skip cooking the onions and garlic before adding them to the ground meat—this step boosts both the flavor and moisture of your meatloaf.

 Nutrition